September 14, 2021 by Black Star

-SOMERSET, NEW JERSEY – September 13, 2021 – Pioneer of faith-based community development and champion of economic empowerment for African Americans, DeForest B. Soaries, Jr., announced today his goal of helping 4,000 Black families get their financial health in order by December 31, 2021.
-Founder and chair of the dfree® Global Foundation Inc. , Soaries wants to close the racial wealth gap one family at a time.
-That is the theme and call to action for the organization’s virtual leadership conference taking place September 17th and 18th.
+September 13, 2021 – Pioneer of faith-based community development and champion of economic empowerment for African Americans, Dr. DeForest B. Soaries, Jr., announced today his goal of helping 4,000 Black families get their financial health in order by December 31, 2021.
+Founder and chair of the Dfree Global Foundation, Inc., Soaries wants to close the racial wealth gap one family at a time.
+That is the theme and call to action for the organization’s virtual leadership conference taking place September 17 and 18.

-Since 2005, dfree® has provided lifestyle-focused financial empowerment through curriculum, programming, online tools, access to professionals, live events and more to nearly 100,000 individuals.
+Since 2005, the dfree® Financial Freedom Movement has provided lifestyle-focused financial empowerment through curriculum, programming, online tools, access to professionals, live events and more to nearly 100,000 individuals.

-“We are on a critical mission to annihilate the wealth gap statistics that have been placed on us as a race,” said Soaries, who used his own experiences with financial struggles to create the dfree® Movement.
+“We are on a critical mission to annihilate the wealth gap statistics that have been placed on us as a race,” said Dr. Soaries.
 “Right now, the net wealth of the typical Black family is 1/10 of that of a white family.
-That is unacceptable. dfree® is armed to help our people change this narrative.”
+That is unacceptable.
+Our team is armed to help our people change this narrative.”

-dfree® has seen success in using a “business to business to consumer” model to spread the gospel of financial freedom through various national, local, and even global partnerships.
-This year’s virtual leadership conference will highlight some of these partners to share best practices of implementing dfree®’s program into faith-based organizations, community organizations, corporations and more.
-Title sponsor and partner, RWJBarnabas Health, the largest, most comprehensive academic health care system in New Jersey, has offered dfree® to its 35,000 employees since 2019.
+Dr. Soaries’ team has seen success in using a “business to business to consumer” model to spread the gospel of financial freedom through various national, local, and even global partnerships.
+This year’s virtual leadership conference will highlight some of these partners to share best practices of implementing the dfree® Lifestyle program into faith-based organizations, community organizations, corporations and more.
+Title sponsor and partner, RWJBarnabas Health, the largest, most comprehensive academic health care system in New Jersey, has offered the dfree® curriculum to its 35,000 employees since 2019.

-In response to the new normal of COVID-19 where most events are virtual, this year, dfree® launched its all-new online Academy, which features free, culturally-relevant financial lifestyle education.
-Acknowledging that debt elimination is the first step to wealth creation, dfree® takes users through 12-steps to address their full financial pictures.
+In response to the new normal of COVID-19 where most events are virtual, this year, the new dfree® Online Academy is available.
+It features free, culturally relevant financial lifestyle education.
+Acknowledging that debt elimination is the first step to wealth creation, the curriculum takes users through 12-steps to address their full financial pictures.
 It is through this platform that the organization plans to reach 4,000 African American families so that they can begin to take control of their finances and create a positive relationship with money, all in an effort to close the racial wealth gap.

-Other partner highlights include Delta Sigma Theta Sorority, Incorporated and dfree® in Africa.
-Free and open to all, individuals will leave the retreat with solid steps for collective mobilization and action items for financial progression.
+Lastly, the virtual leadership conference is free and open to everyone.
+Individuals will leave the retreat with solid steps for collective mobilization and action items for financial progression.

-For more information and to register for the dfree® Leadership Retreat and the dfree® Online Academy, please visit dfreefoundation.org.
+For more information about the dfree® Leadership Retreat and the dfree® Online Academy, visit dfreefoundation.org.